Why do so many people choose to live in Florida? We take a look at the many advantages and benefits of moving to the Sunshine State.

 The Top 10 Reasons for Moving to Florida, USA

 There’s no doubt about it, the climate in Florida is a big draw for most people.
 Most of Florida benefits from a subtropical or tropical climate which means it’s warm and humid for much of the year.

 The rainy season from May through to October is dramatic and ensures that Florida’s lush flora continues to add a dramatic and beautiful touch to the landscape.
 Tropical plants and flowers thrive here and the parks and gardens simply glow with colour for much of the year.

 For anyone thinking about emigrating to Florida from the UK, the weather alone is a big draw!

-Whilst there is a risk of hurricanes, on average only one or two hurricanes make landfall on the eastern coast of America every year, and of those, only 40 percent hit Florida.
-A small price to pay for near perfect weather the majority if the time!
+Whilst there is a risk of hurricanes, on average only one or two hurricanes make landfall on the eastern coast of America every year, and of those, only 40 per cent hit Florida.
+A small price to pay for near perfect weather the majority of the time!

 2: The outrageously beautiful beaches